cass-dlcm/PeanutButteredSalmon/README.md

 The `-weapon` flag takes in a string with the set of weapon types to include like such: `"set single_random four_random random_gold"`

-The `-save` flag saves the downloaded data to a folder called `shifts` or `statink_shifts` in the current working directory.
+The `-save` flag saves the downloaded data to a folder called `shifts`, `statink_shifts/{server}`, or `salmonstats/{server}` in the current working directory.

-The `-load` flag loads the data from a folder called `shifts` or `statink_shifts` in the current working directory.
+The `-load` flag loads the data from a folder called `shifts`, `statink_shifts/{server}`, or `salmonstats/{server}` in the current working directory.

-The `-splatnet` flag downloads data from Splatnet 2.
+The `-splatnet` flag signals to download data from SplatNet 2.

+The `-statink` flag signals to download data from a stat.ink instance.
+Use `-statink "official"` to use the https://stat.ink instance.

-The `-statink` flag downloads data from stat.ink.
+The `-salmonstats` flag downloads data from a salmon-stats instance.
+Use `-salmonstats "official"` to use the https://salmon-stats-api.yuki.games instance.

 <!--The `-monitor` flag runs the script in monitoring mode, finding new personal bests as you play shifts.
 The script checks for new shifts every `N` seconds.-->

 ### Example usage

-Running `go run main.go -a -save -splatnet -monitor 900` from the command line launches the program in monitoring mode, checking on Splatnet 2 for new results, saving them, and finding personal bests every 15 minute.
+Running `go run main.go -save -splatnet -monitor 900` from the command line launches the program in monitoring mode, checking on Splatnet 2 for new results, saving them, and finding personal bests every 15 minute.

-Running `python splatnet2statink.py -a --statink` finds all personal bests from your data on stat.ink
+Running `go run main.go --statink` finds all personal bests from your data on stat.ink

 ## Features